whk-io/scratch-ruby/README.md

 Source Image: ruby:2.6.5-slim-buster

-Multistage build for reducing a portable Ruby MRI down to the smallest possible container.
+Multistage build for reducing a portable Ruby MRI down to the smallest and most secure possible container.

 Current Size: 40.7MB